agneym/instaton/README.md

 * `yarn start` to start the application on port 3002
 * `yarn build` to build the application.

+You can replace these with their `npm` counterparts, if you prefer.

 ## Features
 * ### [POSTCSS Plugins](http://postcss.org/)
   * [CSS Next](http://cssnext.io/)